U.S. sees 'troubling' Iran nuclear moves, seeks steps by Tehran

 But, Macmanus added, "should Iran continue its intransigence and obfuscation, we will work with fellow board members at the November board meeting to hold Iran appropriately accountable."

 Iran says it is enriching uranium only for civilian energy and medicine.
-The West suspects the programme is covertly oriented towards developing a nuclear weapons capability.
+The West suspects the program is covertly oriented towards developing a nuclear weapons capability.

 "TWO TO TANGO"